boytchev/suica/docs/user-guide-drawings.md

 Using drawings in Suica is fairly straighforward process:

 1. Create a drawing canvas
-2. Define a path
-3. Stroke and/or fill the path
+2. Draw objects with pen or text
-4. Map the drawing onto an object
+3. Map the drawing onto an object

 # Creating drawings